Monday, May 18, 2009

 “Speaks to the hunger so many of us feel for something to believe in that can give us hope….Hyde’s book delivers a profound vision: The simple magic of the human heart.” – San Francisco Chronicle.

-is written a very unique way.
+Pay it forward is written a very unique way.
 Many characters such as Trevor, his mother Arlene, his teacher Rueben along with all the people that were helped or who paid it forward, narrate the story.
 The story is also written with excerpts by Chris Chandler, who was the reporter in the story who tracked down where the movement began and who started it.
 He was the reporter that made sure everyone knew about Trevor and his idea.
 The story also contains excerpts from Trevor’s diary where he talks about his progress with the movement among many other family issues.
 This book allows you to see through the various eyes of the characters and how the Movement impacted their lives.

 “What made you all care so much?
 Why is this such a big story?
 This is our world.
 It’s the only one we got.
 And it’s gotten so damn hard to live in.
 And we care.
 How can we not care?
 There are our lives we’re talking about.
 And then a little boy came along, and he decided maybe he could change the whole thing.
 The whole world order.
 Make it a decent place to live for everybody.
 Maybe because he was too young and optimistic and inexperienced to know it couldn’t be done.” – Rueben (302)